New tool: AI Blind Spots in (health)care

 • In the fourth part we discuss a number of tools you can use to create a Datawalk.

-Lastly, you can also download a template which can help you to prepare your Datawalk in more detail.
-What route will you take and what will you explain at each stop?
+Lastly, you can also download a template which can help you prepare your Datawalk in more detail.
+What route will you take, and what will you explain at each stop?

 This manual is a publication of the Knowledge Centre Data & Society and the research group imec-SMIT, VUB.
 The following persons contributed to the development of this manual: Pieter Duysburgh, Michiel Vaes, Jonas Breuer, Ine van Zeeland and Jonne van Belle.